industrial-optimization-group/DESDEO/docs/explanation/problem_format.md

       ],
       "title": "EvaluatedInfo",
       "type": "object"
-    },
-    "VariableValue": {
-      "description": "Model to represent a concrete value of a decision variable.", "properties": {
-        "value": {
-          "anyOf": [
-            {
-              "type": "number"
-            },
-            {
-              "type": "integer"
-            },
-            {
-              "type": "boolean"
-            }
-          ],
-          "description": "The value of the variable.",
-          "title": "Value"
-        }
-      },
-      "required": [
-        "value"
-      ],
-      "title": "VariableValue",
-      "type": "object"
     }
   },
   "description": "Model to represent the evaluated objective values of a decision vector.\n\nThe decision vectors 'decision_vectors' and objective vectors\n'objective_vector' correspond to each other based on their ordering.
 I.e.,\nthe evaluated objective function values for the decision vector at position i\n(decision_vectors[i]) are represented by the objective vector at position i\n(objective_vector[i]).",